ebsmartin/Kubernetes-FTP-and-NGINX-Servers-Cluster/README.md

 # Kubernetes-FTP-and-NGINX-Servers-Cluster
-Deploying Containerized FTP and NGINX™ Servers Across a Raspberry Pi Cluster Kubernetes Framework with Built in Physical Tamper Detection Sensing
+Deploying Containerized FTP and NGINX™ Servers Across a Raspberry Pi Cluster Kubernetes Framework with Built-in Physical Tamper Detection Sensing

-See the report for this project at the follwing link:
+See the report for this project at the following link:

 https://drive.google.com/file/d/1hWVZqEzVuqzhyMYOJNhuFaK9-N_ODQLZ/view?usp=sharing